qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

     more appropriate for your region.

 * Right click the :guilabel:`roads` layer in the :guilabel:`Layers` panel;
-* Click :menuselection:`Export --> Save Features As...`;
+* Click :guilabel:`Export --> Save Features As...`;
+* In the :guilabel:`Save Vector Layer As` dialog choose :guilabel:`GeoPackage` as :guilabel:`Format`;
+* Click on |browseButton| of :guilabel:`File name` parameter and name the new GeoPackage as :guilabel:`training_data`;
+* Change the :guilabel:`Layer name` as :guilabel:`roads_34S`;
-* In the :menuselection:`Save Vector Layer As` dialog be sure to change the :guilabel:`CRS` parameter to :guilabel:`WGS 84 / UTM zone 34S`, fill the other parameters as in the following pictures and click :guilabel:`OK` (make sure you checked :guilabel:`Add saved file to map`);
+* Change the :guilabel:`CRS` parameter to :guilabel:`WGS 84 / UTM zone 34S`;
+* Finally click on :guilabel:`OK`:

 .. image:: img/save_roads_34S.png
    :align: center

 This will create the new GeoPackage database and fill it with the :guilabel:`roads_34S` layer.
 To see the new GeoPackage and all the layers you need to add the connection in the :guilabel:`Browser` Panel.

 * Open the :guilabel:`Browser` Panel;
 * Right click on GeoPackage and choose :guilabel:`New Connection...`;
 * Browse to the location where you saved the file to set up the connection;
 * You can now remove the :guilabel:`roads` layer.

 Repeat this process for each layer, creating a new layer in the :file:`vector_analysis.gpkg` GeoPackage file with ``_34S`` appended to the original name and removing each of the old layers from the project.

 .. note:: When you choose to save a layer to an existing GeoPackage, QGIS will
     **append** that layer in the GeoPackage.